Enrollment & Change of Enrollment

 Students are assigned an academic advisor upon matriculation and may change to a new advisor after the first semester, subject to the new advisor’s eligibility and agreement.
 Students are required to meet with the advisor at least once per semester and must have the advisor’s clearance to register.
 Students are strongly encouraged, and sometimes required, to select an advisor in the major department once the major has been declared.
 Students who feel that they have not been able to find an appropriate advisor should consult with the dean of students.

-Normal/Maximum/Part-Time Enrollment Definitions
+Normal/Full-Time/Part-Time Enrollment Definitions

-- The minimum full-time load is three full course credits (or the equivalent).
+- The minimum full-time course load is three full course credits (or the equivalent).
 Students who fall below this minimum are classified as part-time students.

 Cumulative Credit Limit Toward Graduation